antonivs/gekko-bitfinex/README.md

 ## Installing

-This code is designed to be used with [Gekko](https://github.com/askmike/gekko), but has not yet been integrated into gekko.
+This code is designed to be used with [Gekko](https://github.com/askmike/gekko), but has not yet been integrated.
 To install it, you need the following prerequisites:

 1. An installed version of Gekko.
 2. An installed version of the node.js package manager ```npm```.
-3. An installed version of CoffeeScript, to be able to compile the bitfinex module from npm.
+3. An installed version of CoffeeScript, to be able to compile the [Bitfinex module](https://github.com/gferrin/bitfinex) from npm.

 Follow these steps to install this module into Gekko:

 1. Copy the file [bitfinex.js](https://raw.githubusercontent.com/antonivs/gekko-bitfinex/master/bitfinex.js) into gekko's ```exchanges``` subdirectory.
-2. Change to the main gekko directory and install the [Bitfinex module](https://github.com/gferrin/bitfinex) from npm by running: ```npm install bitfinex```
+2. Change to the main gekko directory and install the Bitfinex module from npm by running: ```npm install bitfinex```
-3. The module installed above is in CoffeeScript and must be compiled to Javascript as follows:
+3. The above module is implemented in CoffeeScript and must be compiled to Javascript as follows:
   * Change to the node_modules subdirectory within the gekko directory, e.g. ```cd node_modules/bitfinex``` (use a backslash instead if you're on Windows)
-  * Compile the npm module with CoffeScript as follows: ```coffee -c bitfinex.coffee```
+  * Compile the npm module with CoffeScript as follows: ```coffee -c bitfinex.coffee``` .
+This should generate a file named ```bitfinex.js```.
 4. In the Gekko file ```exchanges.js```, add the following as the last entry in the array of exchanges:

     {
       name: 'Bitfinex',
       slug: 'bitfinex',